 Is solar energy a viable fuel source?

 When residential solar energy equipment was first made available to homeowners it was costly.
 The people who made the switch were usually those who wanted to make a conscious effort to reduce their carbon footprints.
 But they also had the means to invest in the equipment and services needed to make that switch.
-In the beginning, like many other new technologies, initial adopters often paid more until the technologies become more mainstream.
+In the beginning, like many other new technologies, initial adopters often paid more until the technologies became more mainstream.

 Can solar energy replace fossil fuels?

 People often ask whether solar energy has the ability to replace fossil fuels.
 Just like fossil fuels, solar energy does have its pros and cons.
 As a society, we have grown used to the convenience of fossil fuels.
 Take driving your car for instance.
 If you plan to take a road trip, all you need to worry about is having enough gas in your tank to get you to the next gas station.
-However, if you have an electric car that you charge at home with electricity from a power source that uses solar energy, you need to be concerned where the nearest charging stations are and how much time you’ll need to charge the car before moving forward on your trip.
+However, if you have an electric car that you charge at home with electricity from a power source that uses solar energy, you need to be concerned about where the nearest charging stations are and how much time you’ll need to charge the car before moving forward on your trip.
 It may not feel as simple as adding gas to the tank.

 Like switching from a fossil-fueled vehicle to an electric car, going solar means you have to make some adjustments in your habits.
 Unless you have a solar energy installation that includes battery storage, which many don’t, you probably do not have the ability to rely on solar energy 24 hours a day.
 But even without energy storage capabilities, it is possible to change your electric usage to reduce your reliance on the power company that burns fuel to generate electricity.